jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 For our sample data, the maximum number of unique products was 45, meaning the table of data had a total of 46 columns (45 for products + transaction_id).

-The *apyori* library that we are using does not want the data in this format, it instead wants it passed in as a *list of lists* so we will need to modify it.
+The *apyori* library cannot use the data in this format.
+It needs it passed in as a *list of lists*.
 The code and logic for this can be found in the Data Preparation section below.

 ___
 <br>
 # Apriori Overview  <a name="apriori-overview"></a>

-Association Rule Learning is an approach that discovers the strength of relationships between different data-points.
-It is commonly utilised to understand which products are frequently (or infrequently) purchased together.
+Association Rule Learning is an approach that discovers the strength of relationships between different data points.
+It is commonly utilized to understand which products are frequently (or infrequently) purchased together.

-In a business sense this can provide some really interesting, and useful information that can help optimise:
+In a business sense, this may provide interesting and useful information that can help optimize:

 * Product Arrangement/Placement (making the customer journey more efficient)
 * Product Recommendations (customers who purchased product A also purchased product B)